-Professionalism in the workplace: A guide for effective etiquette
+Professionalism in the workplace: A guide for effective workplace etiquette

 It’s often experience that helps a professional get their foot in the door at a new job.
 But it takes more than skill alone to be truly impactful at most organizations.
-Companies across numerous industries are looking for candidates who are tactful, communicative, reliable and generally pleasant to work with — they’re looking for professionalism.
+Companies across numerous industries are looking for candidates who are tactful, communicative, reliable and generally pleasant to work with — they’re looking for professional behavior in the workplace.

 The way you appear and behave in an employment setting can send a number of different messages to hiring managers and colleagues.
 In fact, employees who demonstrate professionalism in the workplace are often perceived to be more competent and valuable.
-It’s also important to recognize that nearly every individual can work to improve in this area.
+It’s also important to recognize that nearly every individual can work to improve their workplace etiquette.

-Join us as we explore the importance of workplace etiquette and outline five ways to remain professional in your own career endeavors.
+Join us as we explore the importance of professionalism in the workplace and outline some expert advice for how to be professional in your own career endeavors.

 Why is professionalism important?

 In the working world, your professionalism encompasses the way you carry yourself, your attitude and the ways you communicate with others.
-Being professional can ensure a positive first impression, successful interpersonal relationships and a lasting reputation within your organization and industry.
+Being professional can ensure a positive first impression, successful interpersonal relationships and a lasting reputation within your organization and industry, according to Katy Curameng, director of career planning and development at UMass Global.
+She goes on to say:

 Generally speaking, etiquette centers on respect.
 In an office environment, it’s important to be thoughtful when it comes to your interactions, acknowledging other people’s time and how you treat your workspace.
 Workplace etiquette is important because it ensures that your presence won’t be a burden on anyone else’s work experience.

 According to U.S. Department of Labor, there are few things employers value more than employees who fulfill their duties in a professional manner.
 In fact, employees with a high degree of professionalism are frequently perceived as being more credible and reliable than their coworkers.
-Mastering workplace etiquette can also give young workers an edge as they begin their careers.
-In the most generationally diverse workforce we’ve ever experienced, professionalism transcends age.
+Mastering this skill can also give young workers an edge as they begin their careers.
+In the most generationally diverse workforce we’ve ever experienced, workplace professionalism transcends age.

 But professionalism isn’t just one trait — it’s a combination of a few different qualities.
-That might seem confusing, but consider the following five ways you can employ workplace etiquette within your organization.
+That might seem confusing, but consider the following five ways you can demonstrate workplace etiquette within your organization.

 5 Tips for proper workplace etiquette